chemprop/chemprop/README.md

 1. **Generate features:** If you want to generate features in code, you can write a custom features generator function in `chemprop/features/features_generators.py`.
 Scroll down to the bottom of that file to see a features generator code template.
 2. **Load features:** If you have features saved as a numpy `.npy` file or as a `.csv` file, you can load the features by using `--features_path /path/to/features`.
 Note that the features must be in the same order as the SMILES strings in your data file.
 Also note that `.csv` files must have a header row and the features should be comma-separated with one line per molecule.

+### Speed

+To speed up training when using a small dataset, add the `--cache` flag.
+This will save the graph featurizations of the SMILES strings in memory (system RAM, not GPU RAM) rather than recomputing them on every epoch.

+This should only be used for smaller datasets (roughly <10,000 molecules), otherwise the cache will grow too large and the machine will run out of memory.

+Note that when using caching, data loading is sequential rather than parallel.
+This will make the first epoch slower (before caching takes effect) but subsequent epochs will be faster.

 ## Predicting

 To load a trained model and make predictions, run `predict.py` and specify: